Suva Reka

 Suva Reka is located 18 km from the city of Prizren, and 57 km from Kosovo's capital, Pristina.

 Name

-Suva Reka means "dry river" in Serbian.
-The Albanian spellings are Suharekë or Suhareka (derived from the Slavic form), while an alternative name was recently created by the Albanological Institute, Therandë, adopted from an unlocated ancient site (possibly in Suhareka or Lubizhda in the Mirusha valley).
+Suva Reka means "dry river" in the Serbian language.
+The Albanian spellings are Suharekë or Suhareka (derived from the Slavic form), while an alternative Therandë, was adopted from an unlocated ancient site (possibly in Suhareka or Lubizhda in the Mirusha valley.